cfelton/gizflo/README.md

 ===========================
 The board definitions encapsulate majority of the information needed for an FPGA project.
-The board definition captures the pins, timing information, and external interface.
+The board definition captures the pins, timing information, and external interfaces.

 A board definition can be created by defining the default ports.
 The default ports are typically the pin names given in the